awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 ## Troubleshooting guide<a name="basic-ts-guide"></a>

 If AWS CloudFormation fails to create, update, or delete your stack, you can view error messages or logs to help you learn more about the issue\.
-The following tasks describe general methods for troubleshooting an AWS CloudFormation issue\.
+The following tasks describe general methods for troubleshooting a CloudFormation issue\.
 For information about specific errors and solutions, see the [Troubleshooting errors](#troubleshooting-errors) section\.
 + Use the [CloudFormation console](https://console.aws.amazon.com/cloudformation/) to view the status of your stack\.
 In the console, you can view a list of stack events while your stack is being created, updated, or deleted\.
 From this list, find the failure event and then view the status reason for that event\.
 The status reason might contain an error message from AWS CloudFormation or from a particular service that can help you troubleshoot your problem\.
 For more information about viewing stack events, see [Viewing AWS CloudFormation stack data and resources on the AWS Management Console](cfn-console-view-stack-data-resources.md)\.
 + For Amazon EC2 issues, view the cloud\-init and cfn logs\.
 These logs are published on the Amazon EC2 instance in the `/var/log/` directory\.
 These logs capture processes and command outputs while AWS CloudFormation is setting up your instance\.
 For Windows, view the EC2Configure service and cfn logs in `%ProgramFiles%\Amazon\EC2ConfigService` and `C:\cfn\log`\.